MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

 1. Select a flow name to open the flow definition.
 For example, select **Publish Bed Census Data**.

-1. Verify the embedded connections for this flow.
+1. Select **Edit** on the toolbar and verify the embedded connections for this flow.
 These should be the same connections that you created earlier.
-If necessary, select **Edit** on the toolbar to authorize/fix the connections for the flow.

 1. Select **Save** to save the changes, and then select **Turn On**.